-Our Chief Executive Officer provides recommendations regarding the design of our compensation programs to the compensation committee for all Named Executive Officers, excluding himself.
-As part of the compensation evaluation process, the Chief Executive Officer presents to the compensation committee an individual assessment of each Named Executive Officer's performance, excluding himself, over the prior year, as well as the recommended compensation action for each such Named Executive Officer.
-The compensation committee considers the input of the Chief Executive Officer, but the final determination as to the performance of and the compensation or compensation opportunities offered to the Named Executive Officers is determined in the compensation committee's sole discretion.
-As stated above, the compensation committee does not receive input from the Chief Executive Officer with respect to his own compensation and performance; accordingly, the compensation committee makes its own independent assessment of the Chief Executive Officer.
+Our Chief Executive Officer (and our Executive Chairman, since our re-establishment of that role) provide recommendations regarding the design of our compensation programs to the compensation committee for all Named Executive Officers, excluding him- or herself.
+As part of the performance evaluation process, the Chief Executive Officer and Executive Chairman present to the compensation committee an individual assessment of each Named Executive Officer's performance, excluding him- or herself, over the prior year, as well as recommendations regarding the compensation for each such Named Executive Officer.
+The compensation committee considers the input of the Chief Executive Officer and Executive Chairman, but the final determination as to the performance of and the compensation or compensation opportunities provided to the Named Executive Officers is determined in the compensation committee's sole discretion.